 If a filing cabinet seems like too much storage, but a few baskets seem like too little, then go for the best compromise: shelves.
 Whether you fill an entire wall with open shelving or simply employ one or two to hold your things, shelves can provide an easy place to store documents and display a few cherished items.

-Design to Consider: Stylist Nina Holst's bookcase is ideal for an office, since it has open shelves to contain everything from paper trays, to books, to stylish accents.
+Design to Consider: Stylist Nina Holst's bookcase is ideal for an office since it has open shelves to contain everything from paper trays to books, to stylish accents.
 Feel free to add in whatever you'd like, but remember to edit this display down to the essentials—again, it will help to keep the impetus on work.

 Do: Add in pops of color.

-Don't: Make a home office neutral.
+Don't: Make a home office feel like a bland cubicle.